 500 or above, in each section

-The 2017 entry minimum overall UKCAT score will be determined after the results have been published.
+The 2017 entry minimum overall UKCAT score will be determined after the results have been published in November.

-We will not be using the SJT section for 2016 entry.
+We will not be using the 'Situational Judgement' (SJT) section for 2017 entry.

 Please note, that we only consider any extenuating circumstances in relation to test scores on in a case by case basis.